IcarusVi/CovidVaccineTracker/README.md

 # Covid Vaccine Tracker for United States

-Covid Vaccine Tracker(CVT) is a React website built for the purpose of the tracking the progress of vaccinations within the United States and its territories.
+Covid Vaccine Tracker(CVT) is a React website built for the purpose of tracking the progress of vaccinations within the United States and its territories.
 This website was built with React and Material UI.

 ## Installation